KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 })(window)
 ```

-So what's going on here?
+So what’s going on here?
 In a JavaScript file, in a closure, we define a new class called `App`, that can be instantiated with an object of options (`conf`).
 This one is extended with an object of default parameters.
 When instantiated, it automatically calls the `initialize()` method.
-Let's see what it does.
+Let’s see what it does.

 ```javascript
 App.prototype.initialize = function() {